 As part of her involvement with design pedagogy Benedetta curates university-level courses and workshops on graphic design, and regularly joins as guest teacher, guest critic, opponent or course director.

 Designed to be in touch with the times and centered on practice, her courses strike a balance between being industry-relevant while creating the conditions for students to be innovators in their field.
 As educator Benedetta brings advanced design expertise paired with sound theoretical frameworks, as well as a rare experience with feminist methodology in the classroom.

-She has intervened as course director or educator in Sweden (Umeå University, Konstfack University of Arts, Crafts and Design, Beckmans College of Design, Linnaeus University, HDK-Valand Academy of Art and Design, Nyckelviksskolan, Stockholm School of Economics), Finland (Aalto University), Norway (The Oslo School of Architecture and Design), Estonia (EKA – Estonian Academy of Arts), Germany (HFK Bremen University of the Arts), and is regular visiting teacher at Konstfack University in Stockholm.
+She has intervened as course director and educator in Sweden (Umeå University, Konstfack University of Arts, Crafts and Design, Beckmans College of Design, Linnaeus University, HDK-Valand Academy of Art and Design, Nyckelviksskolan, Stockholm School of Economics), Finland (Aalto University), Norway (The Oslo School of Architecture and Design), Estonia (EKA – Estonian Academy of Arts), Germany (HFK Bremen University of the Arts), the UK (UAL—University of the Arts London), and is regular visiting teacher at Konstfack University in Stockholm.

 Read about Benedetta’s approach to pedagogy in Teach What You Need to Learn and on Teaching Design Conversations (PDF here).
 To involve her as educator, contact firstname.lastname@example.org